Solo Mining vs Pool Mining — Which Is More Profitable?

 The “0% fee solo pool” myth

-You’ll see some solo mining pools advertise “0% fee, find a block keep 100%”.
-This is mathematically impossible long-term.
-The pool has to pay for: stratum servers, full nodes, monitoring, bandwidth, developer time, security audits, regional infrastructure.
-That money comes from somewhere.
+You’ll see some solo pools advertise “0% fee, find a block, keep 100%.”
+Long-term, that’s mathematically impossible.
+The pool has to pay for stratum servers, full nodes, monitoring, bandwidth, developer time, security, and regional infrastructure — and that money comes from somewhere.
+Common ways “0% fee” pools recoup costs:

 • Hidden coinbase outputs (small amounts redirected to operator addresses)

-• Ads on the website (significant for high-traffic pools)
+• Website ads (significant for high-traffic pools)

 • Eventually shutting down without notice